pschapman/JFIT-ZTP/README.md

-# UNDER DEVELOPMENT
-Not ready for production use.
-Use main!

----

----

----

 # JotForm Form Import Tool for freeZTP (JFIT-ZTP)

+## What's New
+- Converted to Python package style
+- Removed compatibility for Python 3.5 and earlier
+- Menu Driven Setup
+- [Mostly] PEP compliant

 ## Introduction
-JFIT-ZTP is simply a data extraction tool.
+JFIT-ZTP is a purpose built data extraction tool.
 It maps answer data from JotForm to functional configuration for freeZTP.

 **What is JotForm?** JotForm is a flexible form generation platform.
 They offer both free and paid subscription services.
 Subscription level will determine  monthly submission, storage, and API call limits among other features.
 Please visit [jotform.com](https://www.jotform.com) for more details.